syvixor/laine/README.md

 ## 🌊 Laine

-A CLI tool to download and deobfuscate Comic-Days manga chapters.
+A CLI tool to download and deobfuscate manga chapters from multiple official Japanese providers.

 ### 🪐 Features
+- Supports multiple providers:
+  - Shonen Jump+
+  - Comic-Days
+  - Comic-Action
+  - & More...

-- Downloads all pages of a Comic-Days chapter.
+- Downloads all pages of a chapter.
 - Deobfuscates scrambled image blocks.
 - Restores any missing transparency on the right side.
 - Saves pages as PNG images inside a ZIP archive.